Quick

 Course Structure and Assessment

 This is a two-year course and is the equivalent of one A Level.
-Assessment will be in the form of internally-assessed coursework, externally-assessed coursework, and externally-assessed exams.
-The units that are studied are subject to change.
+Assessment will be in the form of two externally-assessed exams and four non-examined assessment (NEA) coursework units.
+The optional units that are chosen are subject to change.

 Additional Information